NicoRLasso/platzi_cursos/app_development_react_native_route/README.md

 When you have allready have installed node go to the course_javascript_asynchronous folder and run `npm install`
-For index.js examples run `npm run callbacks`
-For Challenge.js examples run `npm run callbacks`
+For callback/index.js examples run `npm run callbacks` For callback/Challenge.js examples run `npm run callbacks` For promise/index.js examples run `npm run promise` For promise/Challenge.js examples run `npm run promise:challenge`